MARKET NEWS / MCALVANY RECAP

 Golden Rule Radio: Waiting for the “Perfect” Opportunity

 Miles’ chart summary opens the program this week, as usual, and, in short, everything’s up except palladium.
 Gold and silver continue their upward journey as they provide stability in a turbulent world.
 Rob then joins the conversation and the two hosts put current gold patterns in recent historical context, concluding that gold could well continue its stair-step advance in like fashion to its recent activity.
 Alternatively, gold could pull back a bit before it continues up.
 Miles gives some reasonable expectations for prices if that possibility occurs.
 Given these alternative scenarios, how should a precious metals investor proceed?
-The hosts give some important advice on how to invest going forward.
+The hosts offer some useful suggestions in that regard.

 Photo: ESA/Hubble, CC BY 4.0 <https://creativecommons.org/licenses/by/4.0>, via Wikimedia Commons